Didisimmons/Ayo-Recipes/README.md

    - Default category image – Photo from Toa Heftiba from [unsplash](https://unsplash.com/photos/tE9Ovti1gRI).

-* Some pages, such as the register page, profile header, and add recipe container, now have a background photo that was created in Photoshop
+* Some pages, such as the register page, profile header, and add recipe container have a background photo that was created in Photoshop.

 * The following people provided photos for the tips and tricks page:
    - Pantry Essentials – Photo by Jason Leung from [unsplash](https://unsplash.com/photos/jWU9FpLW7fI)